CS

 Which ute holds its value best?

 The Toyota HiLux is the runaway leader on resale value in Australia, retaining around 63% of its purchase price after 5 years.
 The Ford Ranger is second at 58% and the Isuzu D-Max third at 55%.
-Mitsubishi Triton sits at 50%, Nissan Navara 45%, and the GWM Cannon roughly 40% (though the GWM is too new to have hard 5-year data).
+Mitsubishi Triton sits at 50%, Nissan Navara around 45%, and the GWM Cannon is roughly 40% (though too new for hard 5-year data).
+The newer Chinese utes will likely improve as their used market matures, but the Toyota gap is decades-deep and not closing quickly.

 What is the cheapest ute in Australia in 2026?

 The Toyota HiLux WorkMate 4x2 Single Cab Manual is the cheapest brand-new ute in Australia at $33,990 RRP.
-The cheapest dual-cab is the Ford Ranger XL 4x2 Double Cab Pick-up at $43,530, followed by the Mitsubishi Triton GLX 4x2 at $43,690.
-For value-loaded dual-cab 4x4 the GWM Cannon Premium at $39,490 RRP is hard to ignore.
+For a dual cab, the Ford Ranger XL 4x2 starts at $43,530 and the Mitsubishi Triton GLX 4x2 at $43,690.
+For best value loaded 4x4 dual cab, the GWM Cannon Premium at $39,490 RRP is hard to ignore.
+The Foton Tunland and LDV T60 sit at the absolute bottom of the segment with double-cab 4x4 pricing under $40,000.

 Which ute can tow 3,500 kg?